Five WNBA Betting Trends You Need to Know

 - New York Liberty

-The Connecticut Suns are sitting at the top of the league at the time of writing, with an 8-2 record ten games into the 2021 WNBA season.
+The Connecticut Sun are sitting at the top of the league at the time of writing, with a 25-6 record.

 3) Seven of the Last Ten Champs Finished with the Best Record